Learn how to build a basic birdhouse. This homemade birdhouse can attract a variety of birds to your back yard, including house wrens.

 But the true beauty of this birdhouse is its collective power as protective breeding habitat for cavity-nesting birds.
 Natural homes are becoming fewer and farther between.
 Thank the chain saws, the housing developments, the road construction and the homeowners too quick to get rid of standing dead trees.
 At least some of that damage, though, is being offset.
 Thank the backyard nail-bangers who take the time to cobble together basic bird homes.

-How to Build the Birdhouse
+How to Build a Basic Birdhouse

 This time of year is perfect for building new nurseries for next year’s feathered nesters.
 The illustration in the Image Gallery shows the various parts and dimensions for the Basic Birdhouse.
 The following are some basic building tips: